shaunlebron/PterodactylAttack/README.md

 ## Setting up

-If you want you to start playing the game and messing with the tools and game source code, there are some __one-time setup__ steps and some __every-time setup__ steps required to complete your workflow, detailed in this section.
+To setup your workstation to start developing and running Pterodactyl Attack, there are some "one-time steps" to follow.
+But there are also some "every-time steps" that you must remember to execute in your workflow.

 ### One-Time Setup

 This section covers all the one-time setup steps for the development workspace.
-You can safely forget them after completing them.
+(You can safely forget them after completing them.)

 #### Installing Dependencies